-Quotr is a free and open-source PHP quotation generator that is capable of creating HTML, PDF, and DOCX quotations.
-It may not be the best in the world, but it is simple, fuss-free, and gives developers a quick boost with all the essentials built-in.
+Quotr is a free and open-source PHP quotation generator that is capable of creating HTML, PDF, DOCX, and PNG quotations.
+It is a simple and fuss-free package, giving developers a quick boost with their quotation generation needs.

 TABLE OF CONTENTS